-It can be highly frustrating when you have denied disability claims from your long-term disability insurer.
-There are several common reasons why your claims may have been denied.
-By understanding them, you may be better able to appeal the denial in order to receive the benefits you deserve.
-Here are the most common reasons disability claims are denied.
+It can be highly frustrating when your long term disability insurer denies your disability claim.
+There are several common reasons why your claim may have been denied.
+By understanding them, you may be better able to appeal the denial and receive the benefits you deserve.
+The following are the most common reasons disability claims are denied:

-1. Claims That There Are No Objective Findings to Support your Claim
+1. A Lack of Objective Findings to Support your Claim

 Claims reviewers sometimes deny disability claims, stating that there are no objective findings to support them.
-What this means is that the reviewer does not have hard data, such as x-rays, lab results, MRIs or other medical tests in order to support a mental health or physical diagnosis.
-In some cases, a claims reviewer will deny this even though the insurance policy does not provide these grounds as allowable.
+What this means is that the reviewer does not have hard data, such as x-rays, lab results, MRIs or other medical tests in order to support a physical or mental health diagnosis.
+In some cases, a claims reviewer will use lack of objective evidence as a reason to deny you claim even though this is not a requirement in your insurance policy.
 In that case, you may need to get help from an attorney who is experienced with denied disability claims.